Is German a Hard Language to Learn? Reveling All Myths & Tips

 Word formation

-It has shorter words and is surprisingly derived from Latin and Germanic origin.
+It has shorter words and is surprisingly derived from Latin and Germanic origins.

 Uses long compound words but with simple meanings.

-Most words are Latin and originated with some long words.
+Most words are Latin and originated from long words.

 Many word roots exist with specific prefixes/suffixes.